-Updated to take into account the increase in the annual threshold rate for deducting plan 1 student loan repayments, effective from 6 April 2017.
+Updated to include the increase to the repayment threshold for plan 1 student loans, effective from 6 April 2018.

 A claimant who brought a groundbreaking caste discrimination case has been awarded £183,774 for unlawful deductions from wages, with further compensation to come for race discrimination.